 - Lemon zest - 1/2 tsp

-- Brussels sprouts / Shallots - Prep as directed.
+- Brussels sprouts / Shallots - (If prepping right before cooking, get oven heating before continuing with prep.)
+Prep as directed.
 (Note: If the Brussels sprouts you bought are very large, you can slice them into quarters for more bite-sized pieces.)
 Store separately.
 (Can be done up to 5 days ahead)

 - Chutney - Peel and chop apples.
-Combine apples, shallots, water, apple cider vinegar, brown sugar, balsamic vinegar (portion for chutney), and lemon zest in a small saucepan.
+Combine apples, shallots, water, apple cider vinegar, balsamic vinegar (portion for chutney), and lemon zest in a small saucepan.

 - Heat oven to 425F / 218C degrees.

 - Line a sheet pan with foil or parchment paper.
 (This is optional but will make clean-up easier.)

 - Place pork tenderloin in the center of the sheet pan and tenderize with a fork.

 - Toss Brussels sprouts with oil, second part of balsamic vinegar (portion for pork), and some salt and pepper.
 Spread around pork.

 - Pour or spoon balsamic-mustard glaze over the top of pork tenderloin.